-“How to prevent hair loss” is a question I hear every day from my patients.
-“I wish I could have your hair” is a comment I hear frequently.
-Here is my advice to prevent hair loss and grow healthy hair, based on my own experience. .
+“How can I prevent hair loss” is a question I hear every day from my patients.
+“I wish I could have your hair” is a comment I also hear frequently.
+Here is my advice to prevent hair loss and grow healthy hair, based on my own experience.

 1. Stress Free Living to Prevent Hair Loss

 Stress, physical as well as emotional, wreaks havoc on your hair health and causes excessive hair loss.
-Physical stress include any physical illness, surgery, radiation, chemotherapy…..
-Among physical illnesses underactive thyroid, autoimmune diseases, malnutrition, Zinc deficiency, Vitamin B12 deficiency, iron deficiency are common causes of hair loss.
+Physical stress includes any physical illness, surgery, radiation or chemotherapy.
+Among physical illnesses underactive thyroid, autoimmune diseases, malnutrition, Zinc deficiency, Vitamin B12 deficiency and iron deficiency are common causes of hair loss.

 I got enlightened when I hit 50.
-Since then, I am totally free of anger which I used to inhabit before.
+Since then, I am totally free of anger which I used to experience.
 I believe my “freedom from stress” plays a major role in my healthy hair.

 The root cause of emotional stress lies inside you, not out there.
 Therefore, the solution also lies inside you.
 Please refer to my book, “Stress Cure Now.”